jina-ai/jina/docs/concepts/executor/hub/debug-executor.md

 ```
 ````

-## Set the breakpoints
+## Set breakpoints

-In the `~/.jina/hub-package` directory there is one subdirectory for each Executor that you pulled, named by the Executor id.
-You can find the Executor's source files Executor in this directory.
+In the `~/.jina/hub-package` directory there is one subdirectory for each Executor that you pulled, named by the Executor ID.
+You can find the Executor's source files in this directory.

 Once you locate the source, you can set the breakpoints as you always do.

 ## Debug your code

 You can debug your Executor like any Python code.
-You can either use the Executor on its own or inside a Flow:
+You can either use the Executor on its own or inside a Deployment:

 ````{tab} Executor on its own
 ```python